HUMAN NATURE

 Our society stresses,

-¥ Competition: Its main structures and systems are competitive.
+• Competition: Its main structures and systems are competitive.
 Consider the economy, politics, sport, and the obsessions with winning, fame, status and power seeking.
-There are almost no cooperative sports.
-Most people delight in beating others, in winning, in being the best.
+Sport is about beating others.
+Most people delight in winning, in being the best.

 To some extent we do also endorse and reinforce values like cooperation and peace, but